masolimano/maneage/README-hacking.md

      terminal on your desktop and navigate to the same project directory that you cloned (output of last command above).
 Then run the following command.
-Once every second, this command will just print the date (possibly followed by a non-existant directory notice).
+Once every second, this command will just print the date (possibly followed by a non-existent directory notice).
 But as soon as the next step starts building software, you'll see the names of software get printed as they are being built.
 Once any software is installed in the project build directory it will be removed.
 Again, don't worry, nothing will be installed outside the build directory.

      ```shell
-     # On another terminal (go to top project directory)
+     # On another terminal (go to top project source directory, last command above)
      $ ./project --check-config
      ```